Piedmont Legacy Trails AmeriCorps Coordinator

 The AmeriCorps Piedmont Legacy Trails Coordinator will work with PTRC staff, the Piedmont Land Conservancy, the Steering Committee and other organizations to implement the Piedmont Legacy Trails vision.
-This will require the Coordinator to assess current trail conditions and access points, GPS current and potential trail connections, create contact lists, develop surveys and newsletters, promote Piedmont Legacy Trails at events, meet with municipal staff, health departments, nonprofit organizations, and informal volunteers and volunteer groups, aid in the development of trail volunteer groups in strategic locations, assist in the organization and promotion of a regional “Trails Summit,” identify sites for trail development in underserved locations and continue storyboard and web mapping efforts currently under way.
+This will require the Coordinator to organize trail data in a GIS database, create contact lists, develop surveys and newsletters, promote Piedmont Legacy Trails at events and through social media, meet with municipal staff, nonprofit organizations, and informal volunteers and volunteer groups, aid in the development of trail volunteer groups in strategic locations, assist in the organization and promotion of a regional “Trails Summit,” identify sites for trail development in underserved locations, assess current trail conditions and access points as needed, help develop county-based trail committees in each of our member counties, and continue mapping efforts currently under way.

 - Passion for promoting outdoor education

 - Working knowledge of Adobe Creative Cloud; ArcGIS10 & handheld GPS preferred